Welcome to the Premier Website for Professional Business Analysis

 Cost Savings Definition

-Cost savings means lower future cost for a given cost object, relative to the current cost or historical cost for the same cost object.
+Cost Savings means lower future cost for a given cost object, relative to the current cost or historical cost for the same cost object.

 In this way, an automobile owner who trades the current vehicle for a more fuel-efficient car, while maintaining the same driving habits, can expect a cost savings in for fuel.